joesalaz/BookWise/README.md

 ## Features

-- Card-based dashboard for books and categories
+- Card- Added "Session Expiration & Modal Flow" to the Wiki documentation list.based dashboard for books and categories
 - Database models and associations for users, books, and categories
 - Seeders for demo users, books, and categories
 - Modern, scalable backend structure